Parliamentary.ai

 Overview

-This bill aims to increase the maximum prison sentences for animal cruelty offences in England and Wales.
-It amends the Animal Welfare Act 2006 to allow for harsher penalties for those convicted of specific animal cruelty crimes.
+This bill aims to increase the maximum sentences for animal cruelty offences in England and Wales.
+It amends the Animal Welfare Act 2006 to allow for longer prison sentences and higher fines for those convicted of specified animal cruelty crimes.

 Description